Director’s ColumnBy Barbara Palmer

-Registered Dietician Sandra Woodruff, M.S., R.D., LD/N, who has been a nutritional consultant to numerous medical groups, including the Tallahassee Regional Hospital, will make a presentation.
-She is the author of numerous bestselling books, including The Good Carb Cookbook, Secrets of Fat-Free Cooking and Best-Kept Secrets of Healthy Cooking.
+Registered Dietician Sandra Woodruff, M.S., R.D., LD/N, who has been a nutritional consultant to numerous medical groups, including Tallahassee Regional Hospital, will make a presentation.
+She is the author of numerous bestselling books, including The Good Carb Cookbook, Secrets of Fat-Free Cooking, and Best-Kept Secrets of Healthy Cooking.
 The workshop will also feature a cooking demonstration by Chef Shacafrica Simmons.

 Melanie Mowry Etters - Editor